tarwn/lessthandot-hugo/blogs/content/posts/2010-01-18-capture-data-from-activity-monitor-2008.md

 Now open SQL Server Profiler from the performance tools section located in the all programs section of SQL Server 2008.

 Create a new trace and either save to a table or a file for the output.
 Saving to a table for this type of task is useful so we can query the results later and will not be a heavy performance issue as the trace will not be running long.
 Next, click the Event Selection so we can filter out most of the batch statements that we don't want to see.
-I put my filter to only show ApplicationName value of “Microsoft SQL Server Management Studio” and also LoginName of myself.
+I put my filter to only show ApplicationName value of "Microsoft SQL Server Management Studio" and also LoginName of myself.

 <div class="image_block">
   <img src="/wp-content/uploads/blogs/DataMgmt/am2.png" alt="" title="" width="480" height="315" />